backstage/backstage/plugins/auth-backend/api-report.md

 // Warnings were encountered during analysis:
 //
 // src/identity/types.d.ts:31:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
-// src/providers/atlassian/provider.d.ts:37:5 - (ae-forgotten-export) The symbol "AuthHandler" needs to be exported by the entry point index.d.ts
-// src/providers/atlassian/provider.d.ts:42:9 - (ae-forgotten-export) The symbol "SignInResolver" needs to be exported by the entry point index.d.ts
 // src/providers/aws-alb/provider.d.ts:77:5 - (ae-forgotten-export) The symbol "AwsAlbResult" needs to be exported by the entry point index.d.ts
 // src/providers/github/provider.d.ts:71:58 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
 // src/providers/github/provider.d.ts:71:90 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag